mark-thompson/whole-foods-deliverance/README.md

   Open the new file `conf.toml` with your favorite text editor and insert your API credentials

 **Note:**
-The default requirements assume you are using the current stable version of Chrome on mac (version 80).
+The default requirements assume you are using the current stable version of Chrome (version 80).
 If you are using a beta or dev release (version 81+) and you get an error when running the script, run
 ```
 pip install --upgrade chromedriver-binary